ubco-cmps/data301_course/project/milestone04.md

 - You must use proper English, spelling, and grammar.
 - You should write concisely.

-## Task 1: Present your dashboard (100%)
+## Present your dashboard (100%)

-Project presentations will be 5 minutes each in the form of either a video screencast, or a live presentation during lecture (whether your project is done solo, or in a group).
+Project presentations will be 5 minutes each in the form of a video screencast (whether your project is done solo, or in a group).

 Other requirements:

 - All partners of a group must participate in the recording (you may combine three separate files into one submission).
 - Groups should choose one dashboard to present on together.
-- The presentation should be minimum a minimum four minutes and 30 seconds) and 6 minutes (absolute max - aim for 5 minutes).
+- The presentation should be a minimum of four minutes and 30 seconds and at an absolute max 6 minutes.
+You should aim for 5 minutes.
 - Your recording does NOT have to have a high production value (editing, background sound, video titles etc..) so I would suggest not spending too much time on the non-dashboard component.

-In terms of format, you have two options:

-1. Present your project dashboard (lab 10) live during the last class of the term.

-- Sign up for this [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_9NdQHgYiZwnqeEJ).
-There are a limited number of spots, this will be a combination of by invitation and first-come first served!

-2. Record a video screencast of your dashboard.

 - Your video should be uploaded to a cloud sharing site (YouTube (preferred), Vimeo, Google Drive, Dropbox, Sync.com, etc...)

 ### Rubric for grading Project Dashboard Presentations

-It is very important for you to know that we are NOT looking for hollywood production value here.
+It is very important for you to know that we are NOT looking for Hollywood production value here.
 We want to see your Tableau dashboard, get a walk-through of the key features, and hopefully see some enthusiasm about your project.

-Here is the rubric for how we will grade these 5 minute videos (or live presentations if you choose):
+Here is the rubric for how we will grade these 5 minute videos:

-- [10%] : Timely submission of a video link or file by the deadline (Dec.
-4, 6 PM) and before the grace period ends.
+- [10%] : Timely submission of a video link or file by the deadline (April 13, 6 PM) and before the grace period ends.
 - [20%] : Clear explanation of the project research questions and information about the dataset.
 - [50%] : Guided walk-through of the key features of the Tableau Dashboard.
 - [30%] : Show how your dashboard data answer your research questions.

 ### Options for recording screenshots

 **Option 1 (recommended):** The best way to record screencasts is to just start a zoom meeting (with just yourself or your team mates) and record the meeting with Zoom.
 Then once the Zoom meeting is over, you will have a recording of the meeting on your computer.